What Is Traction Control And What Does It Do?

 Most modern vehicles are designed with a traction control system today.
 This specialized system of sensors determines how your vehicle's wheels are spinning in relation to the speed of your vehicle.
 This intelligent safety system can predict the precise moment when any of the tires around your vehicle are about to lose traction completely.
 At that moment, the vehicle's traction control system kicks in and keeps you safe by preventing the tire from skidding.
-The system uses a variety of specialized sensors to achieve its results, and it pairs well with the ESC and ABS systems to keep you safe in a wide range of different driving conditions.
-If your vehicle doesn't have traction control, you'll find it more difficult to drive in slippery conditions and you will be more prone to losing traction and driving off the road.
+The traction control system uses a variety of specialized sensors to achieve its results, and it pairs well with the ESC and ABS systems to keep you safe in a wide range of different driving conditions.
+If your vehicle doesn't have a traction control system, you'll find it more difficult to drive in slippery conditions and you will be more prone to losing traction and driving off the road.

 What is Traction Control?